-The Katchakid pool safety net is extremely adaptable; designed to be compatible with virtually all pools, ponds, spas and water features.
+The Katchakid pool safety net is extremely adaptable; designed to be compatible with virtually all pools, ponds, spas, and water features.
 The concept of installing a pool net is to imagine a swimming pool in a rectangular box.
 The objective is to cover that box with the netting material while keeping all mesh running lines as straight and square as possible.
 After the required tension is achieved, the edges of the net are custom shaped to conform to the pool deck.

 The ideal position for an EZ-Off Roller is on the corner of a pool; the roller requires up to 3ft of open area for operation.
-The Central Tension System (CTS) is customarily located in the middle of the width of the pool and works in conjunction with the largest area of open working space on the deck.
+The Central Tension System (CTS) is customarily located in the middle of the width of the pool, and works in conjunction with the largest area of open working space on the deck.
 The Start Button indicates the first anchor to secure during replacement of the Katchakid.

-The slimline net is spread over the pool while ensuring the tensioning system remains central -facing the desired operating direction.
-The net is tensioned across the pool in all directions keeping the mesh lines as straight as possible, and the distribution even.
+The slimline net is spread over the pool while ensuring the tensioning system remains central, facing the desired operating direction.
+The net is tensioned across the pool in all directions, keeping the mesh lines as straight as possible, and the distribution even.
 Unilateral tension is concluded by securing the net, by fasteners, into corresponding deck anchors.

-First Binding: This process increases a pool nets tension.
+First Binding: This process increases the pool nets tension.
 A sturdy binding cord is used for binding the edges.
 Beginning at a corner and working from fastener to fastener, the first binding rope weaves through each mesh square until the whole pool net has been encircled.

 Second Binding: This process closes off the net and sets the first bind.
 It gives the pool nets edging support and strength; reducing potential damage from wear and tear and preventing access from underneath.
-The second bind does not effect tension and is applied for additional strength.
+The second bind does not affect tension and is applied for additional strength.
 The 2nd binding requires over-knotting, with binding cord, every mesh square’s knot around the entire edge of the pool.

 The roller is placed on the designated corner pre-determined in the planning stage.
 An anchor is drilled to hold it securely in place during operation.
 The start button is tied onto the net’s corresponding diagonal corner.
 When removing the net the start disk will be the last point onto the roller.